 |Temperament:||High spirited, active, aggressive|

-The German Shepherd Coyote Mix is a unique blend of a domestic animal with a wild one that has succeeded many people.
+The German Shepherd coyote mix is a unique blend of a domestic animal with a wild one that has succeeded many people.
 However, there are several things you will need to think about before you make one of these animals your pet.
 If you are thinking about getting one of these mixed breeds for your home, keep reading while we discuss diet, exercise, grooming, training, and more to help you make an informed purchase.

-German Shepherd Coyote Mix Price
+German Shepherd Coyote Mix Puppy

-Your new puppy will likely need to be spayed or neutered, and it will require a series of vaccinations to protect it from serious diseases like rabies.
-Many owners also choose to purchase a professional trainer because the German Shepherd Coyote Mix can be challenging for someone without experience.
+Your new puppy will likely need to be spayed or neutered, and they will require a series of vaccinations to protect it from serious diseases like rabies.
+Many owners also choose to purchase a professional trainer because the German Shepherd Coyote mix can be challenging for someone without experience.
 You will also need to purchase food, treats, toys, and other items to keep your dog healthy and happy.

 3 Little-Known Facts About the German Shepherd Coyote Mix